-Moreover, research shows that melanin is a UV-absorbent and has antioxidant properties.
+Moreover, research shows that melanin is UV-absorbent and has antioxidant properties.
 Also, people with lighter skin color are at a higher risk of skin cancer due to repeated exposure to UV rays as compared to people with darker skin color (6).
-Thankfully, there are ways you can increase melanin content in your skin.
-Scroll down to the next section to find out how.
+Thankfully, there are natural ways you can increase melanin content in your skin.
+Scroll down to the next section to find out how to increase melanin naturally.

 How To Increase Melanin In Skin Naturally?

-Dietary changes can help increase melanin production naturally.
+Dietary changes can help increase melanogenesis or melanin production naturally.
 Here’s what you need to consume.

 - Vitamin D